If you work for yourself as a sole trader, you’ll need to familiarise yourself with the rules on self-employed accounts.

 Income tax is currently set at the following thresholds:

-- Class 2 National Insurance: a flat rate of £3.05 / week, applicable to all sole traders who earn over £6,475 in the financial year.
+Class 2 National Insurance for the self-employed is set at a flat rate of £3.45 / week, applicable to all sole traders with profits of over £6,725 in the financial year.

 How to set up self employed accounts